bjerva/bjerva.github.io/index.md

 In 2022 I was awarded a <a href="https://www.carlsbergfondet.dk/en/Forskningsaktiviteter/Bevillingsstatistik/Bevillingsoversigt/CF21_0454_Johannes-Bjerva">Semper Ardens: Accelerate grant of 5 million DKK from the Carlsberg Foundation</a> which funds three PhD students and a three-year postdoc, focussing on this interaction.
 For the past few years, I've investigated computational typology and answering typological research questions for this purpose, typically using deep learning techniques.

 I teach on the <a href="https://www.aau.dk/uddannelser/bachelor/software-koebenhavn">Software BSc. education</a>, where I focus on delivering high-quality teaching, with an approach emphasising elements of interactivity and connecting theory to practice.
-As a result, I was in 2020-2021 selected as Teacher of the Year at the Department of Computer Science at AAU.
+As a result, I was in 2020-2021 selected by our students as Teacher of the Year at the Department of Computer Science at AAU.

 # Academic Background